 - Do the color stereotypes sway your decisions?
 (For example, people often say “Pink is always sus.”).

 - Have you made friends while playing Among Us?

 - What are the best Among Us memes you’ve seen?

 - Paranoid people can make irrational decisions.
-Regulated people can help others by staying rationale and exploring all the evidence.
+Regulated people can help others by staying rational and exploring all the evidence.
 Explore your experience of playing the game.
-Were you rationale or irrational at times?
+Were you rational or irrational at times?
 Do you believe everything you read?

 - What are the dangers of jumping to conclusions/making assumptions early in the game?
 Has this happened to you in real life?
 If so, what was the outcome?

 - Do you ever feel like an impostor in your group of friends?
 Why or why not?

 - What makes a loyal and trustworthy friend?

 - Discuss the differences between a toxic relationship vs. a healthy relationship.

 - Have you ever taken the deception by a friend in the game personally?
 How did you handle it?
 Has a friend ever betrayed you in real life?
 How did you handle it?